Joe-Barrett/osoui-compose-files/README.md

 ### Integration image
 The team provide a reference release of the current webjive system in the form of a set of docker images stored on the SKA docker hub

-These represent a relatively stable, but not necessarily functionally complete version of the webjive and TangGQL components.
+These represent a relatively stable, but not necessarily functionally complete version of the webjive and TangoGQL components.

 |Component            |Image name                 |
 | --------------------| :-----------------------: |